The Trala Method

 Closing

 If it’s your first lesson, we’ll ask you to name some songs that you love and might want to play.
-This does not have to be music that’s written for the violin.
+This does not have to be music that’s written for your instrument.
 Your teacher will analyze the list and look for things to teach.
 Then they’ll write down the sheet music for you and add it to the Trala app so you can practice on your own.

 If it’s not your first lesson, we’ll ask for your thoughts on how you’re doing and give you clear steps on what you can do until the next lesson to keep making progress.